TheWANDatabase/Specs/entities/donations.md

 Discord Perks are perks which allow you to get a special role on the Discord server, which will allow you to access a supporters only channel.
 This channel will be used to discuss upcoming features, and to get feedback on new features before they are announced to the public.

-#### What is "Audio Only Playback"?

-Exactly what is says on the tin, instead of streaming a video to you, we will stream an audio only version of the video to your device.
-This allows you to not waste bandwidth loading pixels you don't want to see, and is great for those who want to listen to the show whilst doing other things, or who view it as an audio podcast.